-So one year ago, on February 2, 2015, I started a side business with $360 of spare cash.
+So four years ago, on February 2, 2015, I started a side business with $360 of spare cash.

 Since then, we’ve grossed over $600,000.
 If you extrapolate our current monthly sales volume of $90k (without factoring in growth), that puts us just over the $1 Million mark for the next 12 months.

 Here's How It Happened

 Rewind to nearly four years ago, in March 2014.

 I was driving home from a night shift in the hospital with a zombie stare on my face that would probably get me a guest spot on The Walking Dead.

 There’s something satisfying about being a doctor, about “saving lives,” if that’s what I did that night.
 But honestly, the drudgery wears you down.

 To keep from falling asleep on my drive home, I was listening to one of my favorite podcasts of all time, “The Smart Passive Income Podcast,” with Patt Flynn.
 Heard of it?
 I thought so…

 In particular I was listening to Episode 99 with Jessica & Cliff Larrew that detailed how she and her family were making hundreds of thousands of dollars by buying things from big box stores like Walmart or Target and reselling them on Amazon.
 It’s a process that’s known as Retail Arbitrage.

 By the time I finished the podcast, I was hooked on the idea of giving Retail Arbitrage a try.
 And because I’m addicted to taking action, I did it.